Plagiarism Checker vs AI Detector: What Is the Difference?

 Since plagiarism checkers and AI detectors fundamentally do different things, which one you use will depend on why you’re using these tools in the first place.

-If you're writing an essay for school and want to check it’s plagiarism free you should be using a plagiarism checker.
+If you're writing an essay for school and want to check it’s plagiarism-free, you should be using a plagiarism checker.
 But if you’re a teacher checking a student’s essay, you should use a plagiarism checker.

 Now, this is where things get blurry.
-Students are already using LLMs to do their school work.
-In this case, as a teacher you also want to check whether the student wrote the essay themselves, or not.
-So, naturally you’ll also run their essay through an AI Detector.
+Students are already using LLMs to do their schoolwork.
+In this case, as a teacher, you also want to check whether the student wrote the essay themselves, or not.
+So naturally, you’ll also run their essay through an AI Detector.

 Frequently Asked Questions